 Materials and Manufacturing

-Though “top-down” fabrication methods are still used, nanotechnology has empowered a “bottom-up” approach to modify the material properties at nanoscale level.
+Though “top-down” fabrication methods are still used, nanotechnology has empowered a “bottom-up” approach to modify the material properties at the nanoscale level.

 Single-walled carbon nanotubes.